dart-community/deviation/README.md

 A work-in-progress package intended for generating unified diff output similar to `diffutils` and potentially applying them as patches.

-Not ready or intended for general use.
+Not ready for production use, but good for experimentation and providing feedback!